PlaidCloud/website/content/en/docs/tasks/administer-cluster/dns-debugging-resolution.md

     }
 ```

-After saving the changes, it may take up to minute or two for Kubernetes to propagate these changes to the CoreDNS pods.
+After saving the changes, it may take up to minute or two for PlaidCloud to propagate these changes to the CoreDNS pods.

 Next, make some queries and view the logs per the sections above in this document.
 If CoreDNS pods are receiving the queries, you should see them in the logs.